-Generally speaking, plans can be set up to either reimburse specific expenses, such as homemaking or private nursing services, or they can provide an income-style benefit, which means you'd receive money on a regular basis that could be spent any way you choose.
+- Or, your plan can be set to provide an income-style benefit.
+This means you'd get money on a regular basis and use it any way you choose.

-Long-term care insurance can help pay for stays in nursing homes and chronic care facilities, as well as for rehabilitation and therapy programs.
+Long-term care insurance can help pay for stays in nursing homes and chronic care facilities.
+It can also pay for rehabilitation and therapy programs.

-Caring for loved ones at home can be a strain emotionally, physically, and financially, especially when it means taking time off work or leaving full-time employment to provide that care.
+Caring for loved ones at home can be a strain emotionally, physically, and financially.
+In some cases, it may mean taking time off work or leaving full-time employment to provide that care.
 Long-term care insurance can help relieve some of that stress.
-It can even be used to compensate family caregivers for the help they provide.
+You can even use it to compensate family caregivers for the help they provide.

-With long term care insurance, you and your family can focus on finding the best care for your needs, rather than worrying about how you will pay for it.
+With long-term care insurance, you and your family can focus on finding the best care for your needs, rather than worrying about how you’ll pay for it.